Cypher30/Computer_Vision_Final/README.md

 The above codes could be found in folder Task3.
 We also provide a teacher model ResNet-152 mentioned in our report for you to train your DeiT.

 The extra work Swin Transformer with localization can be found [here](https://github.com/403forbiddennn/DATA130051-Computer-Vision/tree/master).
 We get the code from [this repo](https://github.com/yhlleo/VTs-Drloc) and applied some slight changes to it so that it can be adapted to our Pytorch version.
 The trained model can be found following this [link](https://drive.google.com/drive/folders/1_R6Kr9MzCyASmfPM2FoUSkc37CcgpSWG?usp=sharing).

+The Task3/CvT folder contains a reproduced-from-scratch Convolutional Vision Transformer.
+Unfortunately, we are not able to reproduce the result as expected.